PAC-UK Privacy Statement

 - clicking on the ‘unsubscribe’ button which can be found on the footer of PAC-UK newsletters (this will automatically remove you from future PAC-UK newsletter mailouts)

-- replying to firstname.lastname@example.org with ‘unsubscribe’ in the subject field to be removed for future PAC-UK Training mailouts (details of how to unsubscribe can be found in the footer of every PAC-UK Training mailout).
+- replying to firstname.lastname@example.org ‘unsubscribe’ in the subject field to be removed for future PAC-UK Training mailouts (details of how to unsubscribe can be found in the footer of every PAC-UK Training mailout).

 Retention of your information